bchang3/ece445-roomify/notebooks/wklam2/README.md

 MCU: EPS32-S3

 ### Expected Power
 SFH 4546 emits 130mW/sr at 38kHz.
-Expected dBm output wille be $10\log_{10}(130) = 21.1$.
-With the receiver having a minimum power of $-5$dbm, we have a margin of around 26 dBm.
+Expected dBm output wille be $10 \cdot \log_{10}(130) = 21.1$.
+With the receiver having a minimum power of -5dbm, we have a margin of around 26 dBm.
 Our targeted distance of a 20 foot radius will be satisfied by our link margin.